Aniket1313/Project-Demand-Forecasting/README.md

 - Historical data of demand for a product-center combination (Weeks: 1 to 145)
 - Product(Meal) features such as category, sub-category, current price and discount
 - Information for fulfillment center like center area, city information etc.

+## Problem Statement

+ The task is to predict the demand for the next 10 weeks using regression model.